ApolloAuto/apollo/modules/perception/README.md

-# Perception 3.5
+# Perception

-In Apollo 3.5, the Perception module has been upgraded completely to handle comprehensive sensor fusion of our brand-new sensor suite and also keep up with the brand new scenario-based planning.
+The Perception module has been upgraded completely to handle comprehensive sensor fusion of our brand-new sensor suite and also keep up with the brand new scenario-based planning.

 ## Introduction
-Apollo 3.5 has following new features:
+Apollo Perception has following new features:

  * **Support for VLS-128 Line LiDAR**
  * **Obstacle detection though multiple cameras**